Samsung Galaxy Alpha: Chipsets

 International models of the Alpha utilize an octa-core, Exynos 5430 system-on-chip; consisting of a bank of four 1.8 GHz Cortex-A15 cores, and four 1.3 GHz Cortex-A7 cores.
 The Exynos 5430 is the first ever mobile system-on-chip to use a 20 nanometer HKMG manufacturing process.
 The international model was the first device to incorporate Intel's XMM7260 modem for category 6 LTE Advanced support.
-U.S. models include a 2.5 GHz Snapdragon 801 processor instead; both models will include 2 GB of RAM.
+U.S. models include a 2.5 GHz Snapdragon 801 processor instead; both models include 2 GB of RAM.

-Display, Battery and Storage
+Display, battery and storage

 The Galaxy Alpha features a PenTile 720p 4.7 in Super AMOLED display, and also incorporates a 12 megapixel rear-facing camera without optical image stabilization, fingerprint and heart rate sensors, and removable 1860 mAh battery.
 The device includes 32 GB of non-expandable storage, and runs Android 4.4.4 "KitKat" but can be upgraded to Android 5.0.2 "Lollipop" with Samsung's TouchWiz software suite.

 The Galaxy Alpha is equipped with Samsung's Air View (using floating finger), air gesture controls (also known as "Motion Gestures") and Smart Screen functionality introduced on the Galaxy S4.

 Air View is enabled using a self-capacitive touch screen layer that is also referred to by Samsung as "TSP Hovering".